 These 100 Questions are very simple, but they can help students find similarities with others, help to make connections.
 There have been years when I’ve rushed through the entire list, asking the questions and having the students respond by standing up for “yes” and sitting down for “no.” When I use this going forward, I’ll take more time, giving students chances to talk with each other about their responses, maybe pausing after the section of questions about summer activities, for example, and asking kids to choose their favorite and to find another student with the same favorite, so they have opportunities to talk with each other and meet kids they might not otherwise meet right away.

-The connections the students make with each other make all the difference.
+The connections the students make with each other (and with you!) make all the difference.